emily2427/bimm143_github/README.md

 # BIMM143
-My classwork from BIMM143 S25 UCSD :)
+Emily's classwork from BIMM143 S25 UCSD :)

 - 04 Intro to R